ChaosHour/code-this/pt-osc/README.md

  Internet Access
  16 Gigs of ram or more.
+---

- ###Docker is used to spin up a Redis container for the backend caching with Ansible.
+ Docker is used to spin up a Redis container for the backend caching with Ansible.
  If you don't want to use it?
 Comment it out from the ansible.cfg file.
  You will need this to be running before (vagrant up).

 ```
--
 Redis:
 Remove container:
 docker rm -v $(docker ps -aq --filter=ancestor=redis:latest)